dendronhq/handbook/handbook/handbook.company.values.md

 We look for virtuous cycles and long term growth in all that we do.
 This means we think about both the long term **benefits and costs** of the actions we take and invest in areas that will take many years to bear fruit.
 It also means we don't do things as a one off and try to find ways to re-use existing work.

+We leave things better than we found it.
+Code, knowledge, the world - we like to leave things so that the next person coming back do it will have a better way of starting.

+### In Practice
+- all important decisions and learnings are written down in the company handbook so everyone can benefit
+- We are collecting and indexing the worlds data in publically available vaults on [Personal Knowledge Management](https://pkm.dendron.so/), [AWS](https://aws.dendron.so/) and of course [XKCD](https://xkcd.dendron.so/)
+- we are not shy about prioritizing and will opt to scope down or postpone feature work that would otherwise force us to work unsustainably (long hours, taking on tech debt, buggy).

 ### Key Principles

 #### Systems First